Long-term Effects Of Sexual Abuse

 In recent years, more adult survivors have sought healing through the legal system.
 Many states have expanded the statute of limitations around child sexual abuse crimes.

-Additionally, several states have opened legal “look back” windows.
+Several states have opened legal “look back” windows.
 During these windows of time, all expired civil cases of child sexual abuse are revived.
 Victims can file a case no matter when the abuse took place.
+Additionally, some states have enacted discovery rules for survivors who discovered abuse-related injuries years after the incident.

 These legislative actions have allowed many adult survivors who were abused decades ago to file a claim.
 Many adult survivors have used their expanded rights to file civil lawsuits against abusers and institutions that hid or perpetuated the abuse.